On links of vertices in simplicial $d$-complexes embeddable in the euclidean $2d$-space: Introduction and Overview of Results

-These observations lead us to derive a new upper bound on the number of top simplices of embeddable $d$-complexes with $n$ vertices.
+These observations lead us to derive a new upper bound on the number of $d$-simplices of embeddable $d$-complexes with $n$ vertices.
 For a simplicial complex $K$, let $f_i(K)$ be the number of $i$-dimensional simplices of $K$.
-Denote by $f_d(n)$ the maximum number of $d$-simplices of an (continuously) embeddable $d$-complex with $n$ vertices in $\Rspace^{2d}$.
+Denote by $f_d(n)$ the maximum number of $d$-simplices of an continuously\footnote{Our Theorem 1 is proved only for PL embeddings, however, Theorem 2 and its analog for linkless embeddings are proved for continuous embeddings.
+Since only these latter theorems are used to derive upper bounds, we define $f_d(n)$ with respect to continuous maps.} embeddable $d$-complex with $n$ vertices in $\Rspace^{2d}$.
 The problem of determining or bounding $f_d(n)$ is a major open problem.
 For the case of (boundaries of simplicial) convex polytopes, by the famous Upper Bound Theorem, the $f$-vector is always bounded above by the $f$-vector of the cyclic polytope, see \cite{McM70} and \cite{ZiegP}.
-This result has been strengthened to include all homeomorphic complexes to a convex polytope, see \cite{Sta96}.
+This result has been strengthened to include all complexes homeomorphic to the boundary of a convex polytope, see \cite{Sta96}.
 We note that deriving asymptotic tight bounds for all these cases is much easier by using the vanishing of the Betti numbers and the Euler relation.
 For instance, in the case $d=2$, the Euler relation states that $\beta_0(K) - \beta_1(K)+\beta_2(K) = f_0(K) - f_1(K) + f_2(K)$ in a simplicial complex.
 Hence $f_2(K)$ asymptotically is dominated by $f_1(K) + \beta_2(K)$.